Battle of Marj Rahit (634)

-The battle
+Battle

 The battle took place on Easter Sunday, 24 April 634.

 A large number of refugees from the region where Khalid had recently campaigned had gathered at Marj-al-Rahit, and these refugees mingled with the crowds celebrating the Easter festival.
 The Ghassanids were not unmindful of the danger that Khalid's entry into Syria posed for them and had positioned a strong screen of warriors on the route from Tadmur, below the pass.
 This force, however, was scattered quickly by the swift charge of Khalid's cavalry.
 Although some Ghassanid resistance continued as the Muslims advanced, it ceased once the main body of the Muslim army reached and raided the town.
 After collecting a large amount of booty and a number of captives, Khalid's forces left the town and returned to their encampment.

 The battle itself was not a major battle but allowed Khalid's army to protect its rearguard and enabled them to progress their attack and besiege larger cities with relative ease.